All About Orders

 You set the minimum and maximum amount of words.
 The author cannot submit an article shorter than the minimum word requirement.
 An author can submit something longer than the maximum requirement, but you only pay for the maximum number of words.

-All orders incur a $0.35 processing fee.
+All orders incur a processing fee.
+For more information about pricing, please visit our Self-Service pricing page.

 Textbroker can provide nearly any type of article.
 Current projects include website content, how-to articles, keyword-focused evergreen content, white papers, press releases, product descriptions, informative articles, blog posts and travelogues.

 We do not accept academic papers or homework at all.
 We do not accept explicit adult articles as OpenOrders.
 We reserve the right to refuse articles that advocate illegal behavior or acts.

 The more detailed your order is, the better the article will be.
 Also, consider the appropriate level of quality when placing OpenOrders.
 Research-intense or highly technical orders should exclusively be assigned to 4 or 5 star authors.